RoyZhenLongLim/Astrocamp/README.md

 # Astrocamp
 Welcome to Astrocamp!

-This repositary has some useful material for your research project
+This repo has some useful material for your research project
 ## Download
-Select Code (top right corner in green) and select download ZIP
+Select Code (top right corner in green) and select Download ZIP

 ## Content